Hi friend and Welcome!!

 The small diaphragm microphone has higher self noise than a large diaphragm.

 Air molecules attack the diaphragm, creating air pressure.
 Because the smaller diaphragm behaves as a hard surface, the air molecules hitting it exchange a greater amount of energy, producing a higher SPL (sound pressure level) relative to the area and sensitivity of the diaphragm.
+What is SPL?

 The larger diaphragm mic is more sensitive than a small diaphragm mic.